-We wish to take this opportunity to thank Meredith Sanders and the staff for thewonderful job they did on the IMOSA.
-IT's a beautiful be and we know that a lot of hard work was put into it.
+The Junior Prom was a big success.
+The girls and boys looked and felt as though they had been touched by "Miss Springtime."
+The girls were attired in gay printed party We wish to take this oppor-turnity to thank Meredith Sanders and the staff for thewonderful job they did on the MIMOSA.
+IT's a beautiful book and we know that a lot of hard work was put into it.

 The Grab looked like a "political hall" with all the posters on the wall and the campaign speeches going on.
+It isn't so crowded any longer as most of the students are sitting around on the campus enjoying the beautiful weather.

 It isn't so crowded any longer as most of the students are sitting around on the campus enjoying this beautiful weather.

-It isn't so crowded any longer as most of the students are sitting around on the campus cajoying this beautiful weather.
-See you next month with the latest! ! .
+See you next month with the latest! !
+4